 DES has the right to file a motion with the court to withhold earnings from the parent who is ordered to pay Child Support.
 Since all employers in Arizona have to report new hires to the state, it is easy for the court to find anyone employed in Arizona.
 Past due payments can also be taken from unemployment or workers compensation.

 Protect Your Rights

 As we always state in our articles, there is no substitute for solid legal advice from a compassionate, trial tested, experienced professional.
-The Enholm Law, PLLC Arizona Family Law Attorney that you meet with for your free consultation will have solid experience with Child Support and Child Support Enforcement in Arizona.
-Enholm Law, PLLC promises clear fee structures, easy affordable payment plans, comprehensive trial plans, excellent communication and ongoing training in all areas of Phoenix Family Law.
+The Enholm Law, PLLC Arizona Family Law Attorney that you meet with for your consultation will have solid experience with Child Support and Child Support Enforcement in Arizona.
+Enholm Law, PLLC promises clear fee structures, comprehensive trial plans, excellent communication and ongoing training in all areas of Phoenix Family Law.

 To protect your rights, and the financial support of your children, contact us at (602)889-6273 for a initial consultation with an experienced Enholm Law, PLLC Arizona Family Law Attorney today.